chamini2/chamini2.github.io/_includes/index.md

 fibs = 1 : 1 : zipWith (+) fibs (tail fibs)
 ~~~

-Now just use your infinite list of Fibonacci numbers, for whatever thing you could need one of those...
+Now just use your infinite list of Fibonacci numbers, for whatever reason you could need one of those...

 ~~~haskell
 > fibs